otrv4/otrv4/otrv4.md

 Version Advertisement (ADV):
   Master signing key (MASTER-SIGN-PUBKEY)
   Version signing key (VERSION-SIGN-PUBKEY)
-  Signature of Version signing key (SIG)
+  Signature of version signing key by the master signing key (SIG) Version (VER)
-  Cramer Shoup signing key (CRAMER-SHOUP-PUBKEY) Signature of Cramer Shoup public key (SIG)
-  Version (VER)
   Version Expiration (VER-EXP)
-  Signature of version and version expiration (SIG)
+  Signature of version and version expiration by the version signing key (SIG) Cramer Shoup signing key (CRAMER-SHOUP-PUBKEY) Signature of Cramer-Shoup public key by the master signing key (SIG)

 Version (VER):
   A string corresponding to the user's supported OTR versions.
 The format is